• Skip to primary navigation

 Yum

 Filled with aromatic spices, lentils never tasted so good!
-This healthy red lentil dal is inexpensive, nutritious, high in protein, and brimming with flavor.
+This red lentil dal is inexpensive, made with plant-based protein, and brimming with flavor.

-After that curry kick took over the blog a few months ago, you’d think we would be over curry in this house.
+After that curry fever took over the blog a few months ago, you’d think we would be over curry in this house.
 My love of curry just doesn’t seem to have an end though so I’m back with one you won’t want to miss!
-This red lentil dal is light, healthy, and loaded with flavor.
+This red lentil dal is light, wholesome, and loaded with flavor.

 I love making quick and easy weeknight recipes like this.
 One pan and about half an hour and this recipe is on the table, ready to rock.